Types of Businesses

 International Trade Administration

-Export-related information, statistics, and country reports – federal government.
+Export-related information, statistics, and country report – the federal government.

 U.S. Export Assistance Centers (USEAC)

-Combines resources within the SBA, U.S. Department of Commerce, Export-Import Bank and other agencies to improve delivery of services to small- and medium-sized businesses.
+Combines resources within the SBA, U.S. Department of Commerce, Export-Import Bank, and other agencies to improve the delivery of services to small- and medium-sized businesses.

 International Trade Office (ITO)